tacticoolsteve/Skyrim-Modlist/README.md

    - Updated To Improved Camera SE PR5

   - Reinstalled Nemsis From The Downloads Folder Due To It Crashing On Engine Update (It Works Now)

-1.0.4 (COMING SOON)

-- Changed SSE Engine Fixes For Faster Wait Time and Full Saves

-- Removed Simple Offence Suppression Hotkey

-- Removed SunHelm

-- Added Connors Survival Mode

- - Added Shouting Obliterates Skeletons

- - Added Infinite Shouting (Your The DragonBorn...
-Why Should You Have To Wait To Shout)

- - Added No More Blinding Fog (Should help with fog in areas like dungeons...etc)

- - Added Violens KillMoves (No Idea Why I Did Not Have This..Must Have)

- - Added Skyrim Skooma (You Can Get High In Skyrim Now)

-- Added DMCO Dodge Mod For MCO-ADXP

-- Added Infinity Dodge Animations For DMCO

-- Added 360 Movement  Behavior Overhaul (For Smoother Movement with Improved Camera and Third Person)

-- Added DMCO Dark Souls Sound Medium Armor Sound (Change It If You Want Or Recommend Something In Discord)

-- Added HunterBorn Fore Immersive while Hunting

-- Added Carry My Carcass To Add Animations WHile Carrying An Animal

-- Added Dirt And Blood ( So You Have Something To Show You Been Out Adventuring)

-- Added Keep It Clean ( To Compliment Dirt And Blood)

-- Added FluffWorks To Make Animal Fur Look Fluffy And Realistic

-- Added Eating Animations

-- Added Unmarked Locations To Sovngarde